MightyAtom220474/ADHD-Pathway-DES/readme.md

-This project is a discrete event simulation designed to models the flow of CYP through the newly designed ADHD diagnostic pathway.
+This project is a discrete event simulation designed to model the flow of CYP through the newly designed ADHD diagnostic pathway.

 The model is run via a streamlit app that is called by running the app.py file